 Medicare Part B uses your tax return from two years earlier to determine the monthly premium you will pay.
 For 2022, your 2021 return will be used.

 The deductible is the amount of money you will need to pay in out-of-pocket costs before the plan starts coverage.
-In 2022 the yearly deductible for Medicare Part B was $198 as well as coinsurance of 20% for several covered services.
+For example, in 2021, the yearly deductible for Medicare Part B is $203, and coinsurance of 20% for several covered services.

 How much you will pay for Part B-covered services depends if you visit a participating or non-participating provider.